 There are important insights into authenticity from an expert in the art world.
 Philip Mould’s are also relevant for many aspects of our daily lives, including public speaking.
 Here are some questions that speakers should ask themselves that parallel Mould’s observations.

 At approximately 7:45 on a chilly Friday morning in January 2007, a young man with a violin case entered one of the subway stations in Washington, D.C.
-He took up a position near a wall and a garbage can, took out his violin and positioned the open case so that passers-by could throw in some […]
+His name was Joshua Bell.
+He took up a position near a wall and a garbage can, took out his violin and positioned the open case so that […]